makotot/undecorated/README.md

 # [Undecorated](https://makotot.github.io/undecorated/)

-> Collection of reusable layout pattern.
+> Collection of reusable layout pattern of css and styled-components.

 While components with decorations need to define product-specific styles for each product, layout patterns without decorations do not need to depend on the product itself.
 Undecorated aims to provide a reusable layout pattern with no decoration.